Michionlion/allegheny-cs-setup/mac-steps.md

 ### JAVA STEPS

 You should only do these steps if you do not already have Java installed.
-To see if Java is installed, run `javac --version` in a terminal.
+To see if Java is installed, run `javac -version` in a terminal.
 If `java version x` is displayed, where `x` starts with `8`, `1.8`, or any higher version, then you do no need to complete the Java steps, as you already have a JDK installed.

 #### INSTALL